-The temperature dependence of $S_{2}$ changes with $M$, and this also changes the $T_{cross}$ value (shown in Appendix I).
-As shown in Fig. \ref{MI_global_gr_fig}, as a function of the number of species $M$, $T_{cross}$ first increases and then almost saturates at a value.
-This saturation value is similar to the onset temperature obtained from other methods \cite{Atreyee_2017,sastry_inherent_1998,palak_polydisperse}.
-The saturation of $T_{cross}$ implies that the structure/rdf does not change considerably when an even larger number of species is used to describe the system.
-Thus this provides us with information on the optimum number of species, $M=M_{0}$ required to describe the system.
+The temperature dependence of $S_{2}$ changes with $M$, and this also changes the $T_{cross}$ value (shown in Appendix A).
+As shown in Fig. \ref{MI_global_gr_fig}, as a function of the number of species $M$, $T_{cross}$ first increases and then almost saturates at a certain value.
+This saturation value is similar to the onset temperature obtained from other methods.\cite{Atreyee_2017,sastry_inherent_1998,palak_polydisperse} The saturation of $T_{cross}$ implies that the structure/rdf does not change considerably when an even larger number of species is used to describe the system.
+Therefore this provides us with information on the optimum number of species, $M=M_{0}$, required to describe the system.

-Interestingly our formalism is similar in spirit to the formalism suggested recently using mutual information (MI) theory.
-Following the work of Coslovich {\it et al.}, the difference in two body entropy when the system is expressed as a single species and as $M$ species can be approximately written as \cite{coslovich_JCP_2020},
+Interestingly, our formalism is similar in spirit to the formalism suggested recently using mutual information (MI) theory; the difference in two body entropy when the system is expressed as a single species and as $M$ species can be approximately written as,\cite{coslovich_JCP_2020}

 where $g_{k}(r)$ is the rdf of the $k^{th}$ species and the total rdf $g(r) = \sum_k \chi_k g_k (r)$.
-Coslovich $\it et. al.$ beautifully argued that this difference in two body entropy is similar to the MI \cite{coslovich_JCP_2020}.
-From Eq. \ref{entropy_diff}, we notice that in this formalism, the probability distribution in the MI is replaced by the radial distribution function, which is the probability of finding a particle at a distance $r$ from a central particle over and above the ideal gas prediction.
-Thus this formalism, instead of using the bare probability of finding a particle, is based on the probability of finding particles at certain interparticle distances.
+Coslovich $\it et al.$ beautifully argued that this difference in two body entropy is similar to the MI.\cite{coslovich_JCP_2020} From Eq. \ref{entropy_diff}, we notice that in this formalism, the probability distribution in the MI is replaced by the radial distribution function, which is the probability of finding a particle at a distance $r$ from a central particle over and above the ideal gas prediction.
+Therefore this formalism, instead of using the bare probability of finding a particle, is based on the probability of finding particles at certain interparticle distances.